-"(Windows only) Configuring Sensors to Offload Translation For .NET Languages" on page 33
+"(Windows only) Configuring Sensors to Offload Translation For .NET Languages" on page 42

-"Configuring Sensors to Use the Progress Command when Starting on Java 11" on page 32
+"Configuring Sensors to Use the Progress Command when Starting on Java" on page 41

-Creating ScanCentral Sensors
+Creating ScanCentral SAST Sensors

-To make it convenient for network administrators to isolate traffic to ScanCentral sensors, Fortify recommends that you install ScanCentral sensors in a separate subnet.
+To make it convenient for network administrators to isolate traffic to ScanCentral SAST sensors, Fortify recommends that you install sensors in a separate subnet.
 Use the sensors only as scan boxes.
-ScanCentral supports only one sensor per machine.
+ScanCentral SAST supports only one sensor per machine.

-Creating a ScanCentral Sensor Using Static Code Analyzer 20.1.0
+Creating a Sensor Using Static Code Analyzer 20.2.0

 The following procedure describes how to create a new sensor.
-For information about how to upgrade an existing sensor, see "Upgrading Fortify ScanCentral Sensors" on page 39.
+For information about how to upgrade an existing sensor, see "Upgrading ScanCentral SAST Sensors" on page 48.

 Note: If you use Windows, you can install the sensor as a Windows service.
-For instructions, see "Creating a ScanCentral Sensor as a Service" on the next page.
+For instructions, see "Creating a ScanCentral SAST Sensor as a Service" below.

-To create a ScanCentral sensor:
+To create a sensor:

 - 1. Log in to the build machine using an account that is not an administrator or root. - 2.
-Install Fortify Static Code Analyzer 20.1.0.
-(For instructions, see the Micro Focus Fortify Static Code Analyzer User Guide.)

-- 3. Create a file named worker.properties in the <sca_install_dir>\Core\config directory. - 4.
+Install Fortify Static Code Analyzer 20.2.0.
+(For instructions, see the Micro Focus or one of its affiliates Fortify Static Code Analyzer User Guide.) - Create a file named worker.properties in the <sca_install_dir>\Core\config directory. - 4.
 Add the following property to the worker.properties file:

+'''

 worker_auth_token=<value_set_in_controller_configuration>

+'''

-- 5. Specify either a clear text password, or an encrypted shared secret (password the Controller uses to communicate with the sensor) as the worker.properties value.
-For information about how to generate an encrypted shared secret, see "Encrypting the Shared Secret on a Sensor" on page 20. - 6.
+- Specify either a clear text password, or an encrypted shared secret (password the Controller uses to communicate with the sensor) as the worker.properties value.
+For information about how to generate an encrypted shared secret, see "Encrypting the Shared Secret on a Sensor" on page 27. - 6.
 Save and close your worker.properties file.